-As part of my ethnographic practice, I routinely produce a series of images on the spot – Indian ink lines and watercolours, or digital.
-I picked this “sketching” habit while doing fieldwork with Jonathan Meese, a renowned painter and performance artist in Germany.
-“Faster, faster,” he would tell me.
-Mastering my own style was a major step in my anthropological understanding of his work and of the intricate ways of artistic knowing and making.
-Since that fieldwork epiphany, I have been taking this new tool to other settings.
+Drawing is my primary field method.
+As part of my ethnographic practice, I produce series of images on the spot — Indian ink and watercolour, or digital — working in a mode I call graphic ethnography: the use of live sketching as an investigative, collaborative, and argumentative device.
+I picked up this practice while conducting fieldwork with the painter and performance artist Jonathan Meese; mastering my own sketching style was a decisive step in my anthropological understanding of artistic knowing and making.
+Since that fieldwork epiphany, I have taken the method to neurosurgical operating theatres, design studios, VR laboratories, museums, and conferences.

 Sketching Brains exhibition and book project